 2. Our Youth Enrichment and Women+s Work Programs.

-3. Providing grants and assistance to entrepreneurs.
+3. Providing resources and assistance to entrepreneurs.

 In early 2020, Founder/ CEO and small business owner, DeMilo Young reached out to friends and colleagues to find solutions for small BIPOC business owners who faced inequities during the pandemic.
 Young with other volunteers worked diligently to raise funds for businesses that were disproportionately shut out of funding.
 Data showed that Congress' major COVID relief bill was not evenly distributed amongst non BIPOC- owned businesses.
 In June 2020, BSF funded its first emergency grant to BIPOC-owned business, A Chef's Agent.